 Cycling: 5 miles.

-The early risers among us will enjoy witnessing long lines of orange-robed monks leaving their pagodas to collect alms and food offerings from faithful local residents.
-After breakfast, we hop on our bikes and begin a 20-mile ride through the countryside to the beautiful Kuang Si waterfalls.
-Weather permitting, we'll swim in the cool, clear water at the base of the cascade.
-There is an opportunity to visit Tat Kuang Si rescue center near the falls to learn about bear conservation in Laos.
-This afternoon, we can opt to cycle back to Luang Prabang or return by private bus, giving us some additional time to relax, shop, or sightsee.
+Today is full of local experiences!
+The early risers among us will enjoy witnessing long lines of orange-robed monks leaving their pagodas to collect alms and food offerings from the faithful residents.
+After breakfast, we get the amazing opportunity to interact with and learn about Asian elephants at the MandaLao Elephant Conservation.
+MandaLao is dedicated to elephant education and welfare.
+We'll spend the morning feeding, observing, and walking with these remarkable animals.
+This afternoon we'll visit beautiful Kuang Si waterfalls.
+Swim in the cool, clear water at the base of the cascade, hike to the top of the waterfall, or visit Tat Kuang Si rescue center near the falls to learn about bear conservation in Laos.
+We'll finish the day off with a stop at Laos Buffalo Dairy where you can try buffalo milk or ice cream.
+The rest of the evening is yours to relax, shop, or sightsee.
 Breakfast and lunch included.

 After breakfast, we drive to the tranquil northern highlands near Pak Mong where we start our cycling for the day.
 We pedal through the picturesque countryside and eventually into the sleepy village of Nong Khiaw.
 Located on the banks of the Nam Ou River and surrounded by a range of dramatic limestone peaks, Nong Khiaw is an ideal base for further explorations.
 We will have time to stroll around the village and enjoy the scenic panoramas before dinner.
 Overnight in Nong Khiaw tonight.
 All meals included.